KH2FM-Mods-Num/All-in-One/readme.md

     - Gained Armor Slot!
     - Gained Accessory Slot!
     - Gained Item Slot!
-- World icons and texts for GoA doors
+- World icons and texts for GoA doors (text on English only)
+- Appropriate texts and icons for stat-increasing DUMMY
-- "Garden" instead of "World Map" prompt on World Points
+- "Garden" instead of "World Map" prompt on World Points (English only)

 Credits:
-- Xaddgx for Detection Saber and Frontier of Ultima icons
+- Xaddgx for Detection Saber and Frontier of Ultima pictures
 - Vlad for Frontier of Ultima model
 - Tomk1004 for Detection Saber model
-- Televo for Abilities, Magic, FAKE, and DUMMY icons
+- Televo for Abilities, Magic, FAKE, and DUMMY pictures
-- Crazycatz for Final and Anti Form icons
+- Crazycatz for Final and Anti Form pictures
 - Naxshe for GoA add-ons
 - OpenKH and Plando Dev Server for documentations